 The winner: awslabs/mcp — IoT SiteWise server

 awslabs/mcp (IoT SiteWise) is the official AWS MCP server for industrial IoT asset management.
-Part of the AWS MCP monorepo (8,500+ stars).
-Covers asset hierarchies, real-time and historical data, bulk import/export, ML-powered anomaly detection, gateway management, and SQL-like queries.
+Part of the AWS MCP monorepo (8,684 stars, actively committed daily).
+Covers asset creation/management, hierarchies, models, properties, data ingestion, historical retrieval with aggregations, bulk export, ML-powered anomaly detection, gateway management, and SQL-like queries.
 Built-in industrial knowledge with domain validation.

 Why it wins: It’s official AWS, backed by Amazon’s engineering team.
 50+ tools cover the full IoT SiteWise surface.
 ML anomaly detection is a standout — most IoT MCP servers just read data, this one actively identifies problems.
-The industrial best practices built into domain validation prevent common configuration mistakes.
+Now at v11.0.11 with expanded features.

 The catch: AWS-only.
 Requires IoT SiteWise setup, which is a significant investment.
 Overkill for hobbyist or small-scale IoT.